 KL Sentral Railway Station

 KL Sentral Station is a very modern style of train station with a range of high quality modern local and intercity services operating out of the station.
 City centre transport systems operate out of buildings linked to the main train station by walkways, and a lot of intercity bus services stop at the station dropping off passengers on route to the main bus station.
 There is also a fast link to both of Kuala Lumpur’s International Airports.
 KL Sentral Station is a ‘transport hub’ in the truest sense of the term connecting the intercity rail network seamlessly with suburban transport systems, Malaysian bus services and air links.

-There are 5 daily train services from KL Sentral Station to Butterworth Station in Penang.
+- Check train ticket availability from KL Sentral Station to Butterworth Railway Station in Penang.